hatoving/imscared/README.md

 5. In the assets folder in VitaShell, create three folders: `imscared`, `Enter a great place` and `Entra in un posto meraviglioso`.
 These are act as folders the game will look for.
 6. Enjoy the game.

+Note: Don't delete any of the assets folders.

 # Issues
 Some issues are present.